Hartsville baseball wins Class 4A, lower-state championship

 With the bases loaded in the bottom of the fifth, Josh Jones' single broke a 1-1 score.
 Another reached home plate on a single, and the Red Foxes were on their way to the next round.

 Before Jones' big hit, John Alexander relieved starting pitcher, Daniel Parker, and hurled three innings of no-hit ball.
-Parker also struck out five.
+Parker also struck out five, including the first and final batters of the top of the seventh.

 This moment is one this Red Fox program has been waiting for, especially after state 3A runner-up finishes in 2014 and '15.
 Hartsville coach Tony Gainey thought he had a team that could go all the way in 2020.
 But because of the pandemic canceling that season, we'll never know.